 It’s been a year since we last visited the Tour de Queniborough cycling group (pictured above).
 As one of the first groups to flourish using Ride Social, we were keen to catch up with the group’s creator, Stuart Watson, to find out what they’ve been up to in the last 12 months...

 ‘Things are starting to really work well now,’ Stuart (pictured below) told us.
-‘Organising the rides on Social Cycling Groups has really helped us get more people involved.
+‘Organising the rides on Ride Social has really helped us get more people involved.
 From the start it gave us a perfect place to shout about what we were doing.’
 Thanks to the hard work of Stuart and his friends, the group now numbers over fifty people.

 ‘The vicar was out on his bike riding with us again last night, plus the pub landlady and the postman.’

 What’s more, the group is appealing to a wide range of people – and definitely not all cycling regulars.
 ‘The whole village is getting involved,’ says Stuart.
 ‘It’s great to see a real mix of people form various professions and backgrounds joining in and riding together.’